CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 66.5.6.sec=trends on the evolving typology of AI value chains, in particular on the resulting implications in terms of accountability;

-66.5.7.sec=on the potential need for amendment to Annex III in accordance with Article {Article.7.Xnum}, and on the potential need for possible revision of Article {Article.5.Xnum} pursuant to Article {Article.112.Xnum}, taking into account relevant available evidence and the latest developments in technology;
+66.5.7.sec=on the potential need for amendment to Annex {Annex.III.Xnum} in accordance with Article {Article.7.Xnum}, and on the potential need for possible revision of Article {Article.5.Xnum} pursuant to Article {Article.112.Xnum}, taking into account relevant available evidence and the latest developments in technology;

 66.5.=[G/Z/ol-i/s7]